What comes to mind when you think of artificial intelligence?

 You know those cat pictures we love to hate on the internet?
 This exhibition tells you how they helped in the development of artificial intelligence.

-That technology has now given way to facial-recognition software, which allows you to unlock your phone simply by looking into the screen.
+That technology has now given way to facial-recognition software, which allows you to unlock your phone simply by looking at the screen.

 Check out the photo above.